-RULE 241.2.
+RULE 251.2.
 ATTORNEY REGULATION COMMITTEE

 - (a) Attorney Regulation Committee.
 The Attorney Regulation Committee of the Supreme Court of Colorado (hereinafter committee) is hereby established.
 The committee shall serve as a permanent committee of the Supreme Court. - (1) Members.
 The committee shall be composed of nine members, six of whom shall be members of the Bar of Colorado and three of whom shall be public members.
+Diversity shall be a consideration in making the appointments.

-The Supreme Court, with the assistance of the advisory committee, shall appoint the members of the committee to serve terms of two years.
+The Supreme Court, with the assistance of the Advisory Committee, shall appoint the members of the committee to serve terms of two years.
 The terms of the members of the committee shall be staggered to provide, so far as possible, for the expiration each year of the terms of an equal number of committee members.
 Members of the committee shall be eligible to serve no more than three consecutive terms.